 The tradeoff is longer processing times (90 to 120 days) and significant documentation requirements.

 Use our commercial mortgage calculator to estimate payments for different loan scenarios.
+For projects involving interim financing between construction and permanent debt, our commercial bridge loan calculator can help you model those carrying costs as well.

 What Are the Biggest Mistakes to Avoid With Construction Loans?